Clasificación: Monoclonal antibody

 Durvalumab is given intravenously (directly into a vein) over 60 minutes, every two weeks.
 Your provider will determine how many doses you should receive.

 Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
 Steroids should be avoided while on immunotherapy, unless directed by your care team.

 Tell your care team about all your medical conditions, including those that autoimmune in nature (Crohn’s disease, lupus, rheumatoid arthritis etc.) as these can get worse with immunotherapy.

 Possible Side Effects of Durvalumab

 There are a number of things you can do to manage the side effects of durvalumab.
-Talk to your doctor or nurse about these recommendations.
-They can help you decide what will work best for you.
-These are some of the most common side effects:
+Talk to your care team about these recommendations.
+They can help you decided what will work best for you.
+These are some of the most common or important side effects::